ietf-tools/bibxml-service/docs/ref/glossary.rst

 .. glossary::

    document
-       Generally, this refers to a standard.
+       In context of BibXML, this refers to a standard.

    citation
        Document metadata used to reference a document when citing.